interest-protocol/move-interfaces/winter-walrus/README.md

 Winter Walrus operates on a delegated proof-of-stake system structured into epochs, each lasting two weeks.
 The timing of staking within an epoch determines the rewards and type of asset received:

--   **Staking before 50% of epoch progress:** Users mint an LST and is eligible for the next epoch rewards.
+-   **Staking before 50% of epoch progress:** Users mint an LST and are eligible for the next epoch rewards.
 -   **Staking after 50% of epoch progress:** Users receive a burnable NFT, which can be converted into the respective LST one epoch later.

 ## Admin Rights